Palawan: Administrative divisions

 Palawan comprises 433 barangays in 23 municipalities and the capital City of Puerto Princesa.
 As an archipelago, Palawan has 13 mainland municipalities and 10 island towns.
 There are three congressional districts, namely: the first district comprising five northern mainland municipalities and nine island towns; the second district composed of six southern mainland towns and the island municipality of Balabac; and the third district covering the capital City of Puerto Princesa and the town of Aborlan.
 Thirteen municipalities are considered as mainland municipalities, namely Aborlan, Narra, Quezon, Sofronio Española, Brooke's Point, Rizal, and Bataraza (located south); San Vicente, Roxas, Dumaran, El Nido, and Taytay (found in the north).
 The remaining island municipalities are: Busuanga, Coron, Linapacan and Culion (forming the Calamianes group of islands), Cuyo, Agutaya and Magsaysay (the Cuyo group of islands), Araceli, Cagayancillo, Balabac and Kalayaan (Spratly Islands).
 The capital, Puerto Princesa is a highly urbanized city that governs itself independently from the province, but it usually grouped with the province for statistical and geographic purposes.

-Had the March 2021 plebiscite (originally scheduled for May 2020 but delayed due to the COVID-19 pandemic) approved the partition, Palawan will be divided into three provinces.
-The three provinces are Palawan del Norte (includes El Nido, Taytay, Coron, Linapacan, Culion, and Busuanga), Palawan Oriental (includes San Vicente, Roxas, Dumaran, Cuyo, Agutaya, Magsaysay, and Cagayancillo), and Palawan del Sur (includes Kalayaan, Aborlan, Narra, Sofronio Española, Brooke's Point, Rizal, Quezon, Bataraza and Balabac).

-Region
+Proposals

+Inclusion into other regions

 In 2001, the residents of Palawan voted in a plebiscite to reject inclusion into an expanded Autonomous Region in Muslim Mindanao.

 On May 17, 2002, Executive Order No. 103 divided Region IV into Region IV-A (Calabarzon) and Region IV-B (Mimaropa), placing the province of Palawan into Mimaropa.

 On May 23, 2005, Executive Order No. 429 directed that Palawan be transferred from Region IV-B to Region VI.
 However, Palaweños criticized the move, citing a lack of consultation, with most residents in Puerto Princesa City and all municipalities but one preferring to stay with Region IV-B. Consequently, Administrative Order No. 129 was issued on August 19, 2005, that the implementation of EO 429 be held in abeyance pending approval by the President of its implementation Plan.
 The Philippine Commission on Elections reported the 2010 Philippine general election results for Palawan as a part of the Region IV-B results.
 As of 30 June 2011, the abeyance was still in effect and Palawan remained a part of Mimaropa.

+Proposed division into three provinces

+A March 2021 plebiscite (originally scheduled for May 2020 but delayed due to the COVID-19 pandemic) asked about whether to divided Palawan into three provinces: Palawan del Norte (including El Nido, Taytay, Coron, Linapacan, Culion, and Busuanga), Palawan Oriental (includes San Vicente, Roxas, Dumaran, Cuyo, Agutaya, Magsaysay, and Cagayancillo), and Palawan del Sur (includes Kalayaan, Aborlan, Narra, Sofronio Española, Brooke's Point, Rizal, Quezon, Bataraza and Balabac).
+The division was rejected by a majority.